Client-to-server API reference

 #Verify a phone number

-To add a new phone number for a user, the request must include a valid JWT access token in the Authorization header.
+This request must include a valid JWT access token in the Authorization header.

 After a user submits the verification code to the verification code endpoint, their phone number is verified and can be used in login and MFA flows.